-- 1 Children in care and children formerly in care. - 2 Siblings (pupils with Older brothers or sisters already attending the preferred school and expected to continue at the school in the following school year (including students in Barrowhall College).
-This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit). - 3 Children for whom it is essential to be admitted to Great Sankey High School Academy because of special circumstances to do with significant medical needs.
+- 1 Looked after children and previously looked after children including those previously in state care outside of England - 2 Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
+This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit) - 3 Children for whom it is essential to be admitted to Great Sankey High School Academy because of special circumstances to do with significant medical needs.
 The recommendation must be received in writing from a consultant at an NHS hospital or equivalent.
 This criterion relates to the child's medical needs and does not include any other member of the child's family.
 The supporting evidence should set out the particular reasons Great Sankey High School is the most suitable school and difficulties that would be caused if the child had to attend another school. - 4 Pupils attending Burtonwood Community Primary School. - 5 Pupils living nearest to the school defined as a direct distance from the child's permanent place of residence to the school, measured using a Geographical Information Address Point system based on the Local Land and Property Gazetteer.
-This measures straight line distances from the address point of the permanent place of residence to the address point of the school, (in miles).
+This measures straight line (direct) distances from the address point of the permanent place of residence to the address point of the school in miles.